opnsense/docs/source/manual/how-tos/shaper_bufferbloat.rst

         Target is a good parameter for tune to prevent CoDel being too aggressive at low BW.
         Otherwise Target should be around 5-10% of Interval

 Interval is used to ensure that the measured minimum delay does not become too stale.
-It's value is choose to give endpoints time to rach to a drop without being so long that response times suffer.
+It's value is chosen to give endpoints time to react to a drop without being so long that response times suffer.

 ..
 Note::